 I recently mentioned that I am a new mother.
 Becoming a mother has been the best thing that has ever happened to me.
 So much joy, anticipation, and learning to be had.
 Of the many things that women anticipate through their journey of pregnancy and motherhood are the physical changes that lay ahead.
 I have personally always thought that pregnant women are the most beautiful, perhaps it’s the delight of life blossoming within us that shines through somehow.
 With this said, I actually really enjoyed being pregnant, both emotionally and physically.
 After my sons birth and the day after our discharge from the hospital I immediately started taking daily walks and doing very gentle rehab oriented Pilates.
 I took it slowly initially as I could feel that my pelvis had sustained some serious changes; it literally felt like my coxal bones were less attached to my sacrum.
-I felt physically ready to return to my pre-pregnancy physical activities at about 5 weeks postpartum, but wasn’t emotionally ready to leave my babe, so I waited until 8 weeks to return to my pre-pregnancy exercise routine.
+I felt physically ready to return to my pre-pregnancy physical activities, along with my popular nerve support supplement regime at about 5 weeks postpartum, but wasn’t emotionally ready to leave my babe, so I waited until 8 weeks to return to my pre-pregnancy exercise routine.
 Enter more anticipation.
 What I wondered most was how my pelvic floor would hold up during plyometric exercises such as jumping jacks and burpees.
 It did not.
 I totally peed myself in kickboxing.
 As I continued to get back in shape and focus on pelvic floor rehabilitation I gradually leaked less and less during plyometrics and by around 3 months postpartum was able to perform jumping jacks with zero leakage.

 This brings me to my main point, the importance of pelvic floor rehabilitation for postpartum mothers, not only so they can perform jumping jacks without peeing themselves, but also because the pelvic floor muscles play an important role in back stability and strength.
 For the remainder of this post I will introduce: